 One of important module in our control unit is FPGA.
 One of the important roles FPGA played in our system is to work as a VGA display controller.
-The MCU is dedicated on performing FFT algorithm, therefore, FPGA is responsible to display result on a LCD screen.
+The MCU is dedicated on performing FFT algorithm, therefore, FPGA is responsible to display result on a desktop monitor though VGA port.
 Moreover, FPGA will also responsible to control LEDs.
+The LEDs display the input sound intensity as a VU meter.
 The FPGA considered is Altera Cyclone III EP3CE144E22.
-FPGA is also responsible for

 Requirement Verification Output the correct video and display it on VGA display.
 Read the data from MCU, decode the information.
 Blinks all the light effect LEDs correctly. a.
 Assemble the FPGA on PCB, connect all the required capacitors and resistors.
 The FPGA require its dedicated Clock input.
 Check and make sure the FPGA is running at a desired clock speed by a oscilloscope b.
 Hard code a test image by quartus II.
 Upload the synthesised file.
-Ensure the output VGA signal is 640 480 at 60Hz frame per second Connect the GPIO pins of FPGA to GPIO pins of MCU.
+Ensure the output VGA signal is 640 480 at 60Hz frame per second

+Connect the GPIO pins of FPGA to GPIO pins of MCU.
 Read data to the GPIO pins by MCU.
 Read data from pins by FPGA.
 Then display the data through LEDs.
 Ensure the LED connected to pins of FPGA can be controlled with MCU through FPGA.
-The LEDs are not directly driven by FPGA, in that case the power consumption and current is too big for FPGA to a LED driver, then the

-LED driver drives LED.
-Ensure the LEDs blinks, and the intensity of LEDs are easily recognized by human easily recognized by human.
+The LEDs are not directly driven by FPGA, in that case the power consumption and current is too big for FPGA to handle.
+The pin of FPGA is connected to a LED driver, then the LED driver drives LED.
+Ensure the LEDs blinks, and the intensity of LEDs are -- ---